That0neking/freestar4kCA/useless_stuff/README.md

-This is a collection of various screenshots and images used during FreeStar's development.
+Formerly a collection of various screenshots and images used during FreeStar's development.
+Currently: Screenshots of the Canadian edition refrences and stages of development